echeran/smile-of-murugan/webbook/chapter01.md

 Brahmins, who in many cases could not help but let themselves be enriched and influenced by indigeneous traditions, conventions etc.
-A typical case is that of the great Rāmānuja, the founder of the Visiṣṭādvaita system.
-Though an exact and final proof of a direct connection between the Tamil Vaiṣṇava Ālvārs and Śrī Rāmānuja is yet to be submitted, there is more than ample external evidence to show that the traditions and the emotional and intellectual background of Śrī Rāmānuja were identical with the environments which produced the great Tamil Vaiṣṇava Āḻvārs.
-Rāmānuja was a Tamil

-Brahmin born at Śrīperumpūtūr near Madras in 1018, and had his early philosophical training at Kāňcipuram, but built up his philosophy of qualified monism in Śrīrankam, and travelled throughout India to propagate his ideas.
+A typical case is that of the great Rāmānuja, the founder of the Viśiṣṭādvaita system.
+Though an exact and final proof of a direct connection between the Tamil Vaiṣṇava Āḻvārs and Śrī Rāmānuja is yet to be submitted, there is more than ample external evidence to show that the traditions and the emotional and intellectual background of Śrī Rāmānuja were identical with the environments which produced the great Tamil Vaiṣṇava Āḻvārs.
+Rāmānuja was a Tamil Brahmin born at Śrīperumpūtūr near Madras in 1018, and had his early philosophical training at Kāňcipuram, but built up his philosophy of qualified monism in Śrīraṅkam, and travelled throughout India to propagate his ideas.
 The important fact is that Rāmānuja followed, in the evolvement of his philosophy, Yamunācārya (b.
 917) who was the grandson of Ranganāthamuni (824-924),